JuliaHealth/NeuroAnalyzer.jl/README.md

 ## How to Cite

-If you use this package please acknowledge us by citing our [paper](https://neuroanalyzer.org#how-to-cite).
+If you use this toolbox, please acknowledge us by citing our [paper](https://neuroanalyzer.org#how-to-cite).

 ## Contributors